Broomfield Council on

 the Arts & Humanities

 For several years, Anne has been the indispensable grants manager for BCAH whose remarkable efforts are the key to continuing BCAH's non-profit work.
+Her grant writing skills are the reason why BCAH continues to operate today.

 Strive for the advancement of arts and humanities by nurturing diverse, quality programs and ensuring inclusive access for residents of Broomfield and surrounding areas.

 With advanced degrees, a notable background in music and nonprofit experience, Tamara brings fresh, welcomed ideas that will help to shape the future of BCAH.
+The board is richer through her participation.

 Linda is the driving force behind the Broomfield Youth Symphony and Intermezzo and a valued board member of BCAH for her experience in event management and marketing.

 When Kathy isn't working at the library or selflessly volunteering for BCAH, she is spending time with her beloved grandchildren.
+She is committed to bringing new, exciting and diverse programs to Broomfield for children of all ages.

 Winning the Heart of Broomfield Award for Arts in 2015 is but a small indication of the hard work Chippy has put into BCAH and furthering the cultural landscape of Broomfield.
 She serves as a voice for the arts by being on the board of BCAH and attending local events.